KenDxD/Lenovo-Thinkpad-E560-Hackintosh/README.md

 This repo contains the files and scripts to install macOS on the Lenovo E560 family.

 Fork from rsdev69.
-Adding some major improvement 🥹check here on [Release Page](https://github.com/KenDxD/Lenovo-Thinkpad-E560-Hackintosh/releases).
+Adding some major improvement check here on [Release Page](https://github.com/KenDxD/Lenovo-Thinkpad-E560-Hackintosh/releases) for more info 🥹.

 ## What's working?